RabieP/Sales-Dashboard/README.md

 # How to Use

-Open the .pbix files in Power BI Desktop (if included).
+Open the .pbix files in Power BI Desktop.

 Explore dashboards with slicers and filters.